praj2408/Machine-Learning-Notes/Classification Metrics/README.md

 10. **Confusion Matrix**: A confusion matrix is a table that visualizes the model's performance by showing the true positive, true negative, false positive, and false negative counts.
 It's a useful tool for understanding where the model is making errors.

 11. **Cohen's Kappa**: Cohen's Kappa measures the agreement between the model's predictions and the actual labels, while taking into account the possibility of random agreement.
 It's useful when dealing with imbalanced datasets.

-These classification metrics are essential tools for assessing the performance of your classification models and selecting the most appropriate evaluation criteria based on the specific characteristics of your data and the goals of your application.
-Choosing the right metric depends on the problem you are trying to solve and the trade-offs between different types of errors (e.g., false positives and false negatives).